ricardobg/cpp_exercises/README.md

 # cpp_exercises
-Repository for fun exercises mostly in C++
+Repository for fun exercises mostly in C++.